binarybottle/optimize_layouts/keyboards/README_keyboards.md

   Use multi-objective optimization (MOO, with item- and item-pair objectives) to find a Pareto front of equally viable, 16-letter/key layout candidates.
-    1. To parallelize the branch-and-bound, depth-first search, fix the 4 most frequent letters in every possible arrangement (11,880) within the 12 most comfortable keys (half of our 24 keys in the home blocks).
+    1. To parallelize the branch-and-bound, depth-first search, fix the 5 most frequent letters in every possible arrangement (95,040) within the 12 most comfortable keys (half of our 24 keys in the home blocks).
-    2. For each 4-letter arrangement, use MOO to optimally arrange 12 letters in the 12 available of the 16 keys.
+    2. For each of the 95,040 possible arrangements of 5 letters, use MOO to optimally arrange 12 letters in the 12 available of 16 keys.
+       The result is 95,040 Pareto fronts of possible solutions.

+OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

     3. Select the highest-scoring 16-letter/key layouts.
         1. For each MOO objective, replace scores with their rankings.
         2. Sum the rankings for each layout.